bikramkumar080/QuickMove/README.md

 - Allow admins to access details about a specific user, either a passenger or driver.

+- Allow admins to register cost calculating url of client organisation.

 # Endpoints to fulfill above goals: